-Join Abba Shapiro for an in-depth discussion in this video Adjustment brushes, part of Up and Running with Perfect Photo Suite 8.
+Join Abba Shapiro for an in-depth discussion in this video Adjustment brushes, part of Learning Perfect Photo Suite 8.

 Now we're picking up where we left off with our gradients.
 And now I want to go ahead and add what's called an adjustment brush.
 Before I do that, let me go ahead and go to full screen.
 I'm going to hit Cmd+Y. So now we're looking at the entire after image.
 And I'm going to scroll up, close my adjustable gradient.
 And we see that the adjustment brush is right below it.
 Now, if I go ahead and I click on any of my adjustment brushes at this point, it's going to replace my gradient.

 So what I need to do is add a new layer, and then add the adjustment brush to that new layer.
 To do that, I can simply press the plus key, and it will add an empty layer above my adjustment gradient.
 Now let's go ahead and select the adjustment brush for light.
 As soon as I do that, I can go over here.
 I have a nice little brush I can paint with, and the key here is to make sure you have a nice feather so you have a smooth transition.
 So, I always err on the side of softer as opposed to harder, but if you do manage to mess up, remember you can always undo, and you can always delete or reset that area.